Internal Links

 philosophy of life are about.

-To be honest, I find a lot of amateur astronomers' websites are rather dull.
+I find that some amateur astronomers' websites are just a little bit dull.
 OK, many have great

-you do speak freely, the 'thought police' pounce.
+you do speak freely, the 'thought police' and the 'snowflakes' pounce.
 Unlike most people, what goes on in my head is also what I say.
 As

 a general rule I've found that the most politically correct people, on the surface, are the most scheming

-hypocrites underneath.
+hypocrites underneath!
 As I'm the same inside as I appear outside you know where you are with me.
-The
+This is the

-exact opposite of what you get with, say, a politician.
+exact opposite of what you get with, say, many politicians, where the external appearance is projected as

 This 'rant' page started

-off quite small, but proved so popular it grew very quickly.
-Having pondered the popularity of this page I think amateur astronomers are as interested in free-speaking astro 'characters'
+off quite small, but proved so popular that it grew very quickly.
+Having pondered its popularity I've concluded that amateur astronomers are as interested in free-speaking astro 'characters'

 as astronomy itself.
 That is how it should be.
 The Universe is amazing, but the human brain and human characteristics are, arguably, even more